apollo

 Special Advise

 Your doctor may advise you to regularly get blood tests done to check your blood pigment levels.
-If Methaemoglobinaemia is observed, treatment with METOCLOPRAMIDE should be stopped immediately and permanently.
+If Methaemoglobinaemia is observed, treatment with Metoclopramide should be stopped immediately and permanently.
 Methaemoglobinaemia is a blood condition in which the haemoglobin iron is in the oxidized state and cannot reversibly bind to oxygen.

 Patients Concern